LOGIN

 Free Full Text

 Arcasoy SM, Christie JD, Ferrari VA, et al. Echocardiographic assessment of pulmonary hypertension in patients with advanced lung disease.
 Am J Respir Crit Care Med 2003; 167:735-40.
 The cardiology literature indicates echocardiography-derived estimates of pulmonary artery pressures are accurate.
 This study found 52% of echo estimates were inaccurate (off by > 10 mmHg) in 166 lung transplant candidates and the difference was > 20 mmHg in 28%.
-In patients without hypertension, echo was more likely to overestimate pressures while in patients with pulmonary hypertension; it was as likely to over as underestimate.
+In patients without hypertension, echo was more likely to overestimate pressures while in patients with pulmonary hypertension; it was as likely to over- as underestimate.
 Accuracy and ability to obtain an estimate varied with the underlying disease.

 PMID: 12480614

 Fisher MR, Forfia PR, Chamera E, et al. Accuracy of Doppler echocardiography in the hemodynamic assessment of pulmonary hypertension.
 Am J Respir Crit Care Med 2009; 179:615-21.
 This prospective study of 65 patients undergoing right-heart catheterization for the diagnosis or management of pulmonary hypertension extends the findings of Arcasoy et al. above to patients without end-stage lung disease.
-Echo over or underestimated pulmonary artery pressure by > 10 mm Hg 52% of the time.
+Echo results over- or underestimated pulmonary artery pressure by > 10 mm Hg 52% of the time.
 The majority of patients had pulmonary arterial hypertension (WHO Group 1).

 PMID: 19164700